It’s that time of year again.

 Make your staycation feel like a true vacation, even when your health forces you to spend much time at home:

 - Wear flip-flops and sunglasses all day long, even if you’re not going anywhere.
-Bonus points for safari hats, sundresses, Hawaiian shirts and swimming trunks.
+Lounge in your cute sun chair and decorate your cool drink with an umbrella.
+Bonus points for safari hats, sundresses, Hawaiian shirts and swimming trunks!

 - Create a summer soundtrack on Spotify.